Last updated September 24, 2020

 You don’t need a visa to enter Montenegro: all tourists get a 90-day stay.
-Since your ILP semester is longer than 90 days, volunteers typically leave the country and visit nearby spots like Croatia, Italy, Greece, etc.
+Since your ILP semester is longer than 90 days, volunteers typically leave the country and visit nearby spots.
+Recently, the 90-day limit was ended for Covid-19, allowing ILP volunteers to stay longer than in previous semesters.

 We get to vacations later, but traveling out of the country may be a little tricky depending on the quarantine and border policies of the countries you may want to vacation to.
 We’re carefully watching which countries have restrictions for US passport holders, versus countries in Europe who are more concerned with where you have been traveling recently.